Detailed Explanation of 7 Software Testing Principles

 Example:

 A tester has a shopping cart glitch on an e-commerce website during testing.
-The tester carefully describes how to reproduce the issue and intended behavior in the bug report.
-After receiving this report, the software developer checks the code, finds the problem, and fixes it.
-To verify the bug fix, the tester retests functionality.
+The tester thoroughly details how to reproduce the bug and intended behavior in the bug report.
+This report enables the software developer to check the code and fix the issue.
+To confirm bug correction, tester retests functionality.

 Principle 2: Exhaustive Testing Is Impossible